 On Aug.
-29, the husband and father of three, who worked six days a week at APSOC Appliance Center and who worked out five days a week, was told he had acute myelogenous leukemia (AML), a fast-growing cancer of the blood and bone marrow.
+29, the husband and father of three, who worked six days a week at APSCO Appliance Center and who worked out five days a week, was told he had acute myelogenous leukemia, a fast-growing cancer of the blood and bone marrow.

-Two days later, he was at Tampa's H. Lee Moffitt Cancer Center undergoing nine days of heavy chemotherapy.
+Two days later, he was at Tampa's H. Lee Moffitt Cancer Center for nine days of heavy chemo.

 "It was the last thing I figured," Grimsley said sitting in his living room.
 "I'm trying to figure out what I've done so wrong, but I figure everything happens for a reason and some good is going to come out of it."

 The way his mother, Ethel Grimsley, sees it, one positive is a greater awareness in minority communities of the need to become a bone marrow donor.